MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 **Index**

 Opens the Help file for the active Microsoft Dynamics GP component, with the Index tab active.
-To find information about a window that’s not currently displayed, type the name of the window, and click Display.
+To find information about a window that's not currently displayed, type the name of the window, and click Display.

 **About this window**